scottsingeisen/scottsingeisen.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Prof. Singeisen has been awarded the NCCU-Duke University Digital Humanities Course Development Fellowship.
+<a href="https://humanitiesunbounded.duke.edu/scott-singeisen">Prof. Singeisen</a> has been awarded the NCCU-Duke University Digital Humanities Course Development Fellowship.
 Sponsored by the Mellon Humanities Unbounded initiative at Duke University.

 ---
 _from the proposal..._